-The 2012 BioInitiative report updates its original examination of the health risks of RF well as extremely low frequency fields published in 2007.
-Similar to the 2007 report, the 2002 update is a collection of separate chapters written by individual authors.
+The 2012 BioInitiative report updates its original examination of the health risks of RF as well as extremely low frequency fields published in 2007.
+Similar to the 2007 report, the 2012 update is a collection of separate chapters written by individual authors.
 The report discusses selected research results indicating the possibility of harmful effects beyond those considered established by the mainstream scientific community.
 The policy recommendations made by the editors of the report do not necessarily follow from the overall body of scientific evidence on the subject but are available for governments and communities to consider.
-The BioInitiative 2012 update does not contain any Peleased by ARRANSA under the significant research published after the cut-off date for the as essent of literature by the Expert
+The BioInitiative 2012 update does not contain any significant research published after the cut-off date for the assessment of literature by the Expert Panel.